TSFitPy-developers/TSFitPy/README.md

       - First column: wavelength center of the line (no need to be exact, it is only used in printing)
       - Second column: left side of the line where it is fitted (i.e. include wings as well)
       - Third column: right side of the line where it is fitted
-    - You can add comments using `;`
+    - You can add comments using `;` (either on any line or after the line's values)

 ## Usage for fitting

-- There are three main steps to take for every fit: get normalised spectra, create corresponding fitlist and change the configuration (config) file
+- There are three main steps to take for every fit: get normalised spectra, create the corresponding fitlist and change the configuration (config) file
 - As an example, we are going to use provided sample spectrum and change config file to fit the Sun
 - Take spectrum from `TSFitPy/input_files/sample_spectrum/` and put it into desired folder, such as `TSFitPy/input_files/observed spectra/`
-  - One can also supply error as third column, but it is not required (otherwise it will be set to 1)
+  - One can also supply error as third column, but it is not required (otherwise it will be set to 0.01)
-    - ANY third column will be treated as error, so make sure it is error and not something else
+    - ANY third column will be treated as an error, so make sure it is an error and not something else
   - Error is sigma, i.e. standard deviation, not variance
   - Error is used in chi2 calculation
 - It is recommended to create a separate config file for each run/set of stars.
 This allows to quickly refit the same sample of stars without recreating config file each time